jkrumbiegel/DataFrameMacros.jl/docs/src/index.md

 - In DataFrameMacros.jl, you can switch between by-row and by-column operation separately for each expression in one macro call.
 In DataFramesMeta.jl, you instead either use, for example, `@rtransform` or `@transform` and all expressions in that call are then by-row or by-column.
 - In DataFrameMacros.jl, you can apply the same expression to several columns in `{}` braces at once and even broadcast across multiple sets of columns.
 - In DataFrameMacros.jl, you can use special `{{ }}` multi-column expressions where you can operate on a tuple of all values at once which makes it easier to do aggregates across columns.
+- DataFrameMacros.jl has a special syntax to make use of `transform!` on a view returned from `subset`, so you can easily transform only some rows of your dataset with `@transform!(df, @subset(...), ...)`.

+If any of these points have changed, please open an issue.

 # Examples